 Deciphering the EOL for ModSecurity

 Recent players, such as OpenAppSec by Checkpoint, are also entering the scene.
-Positioned as an open-source ML-based WAF, OpenAppSec has publicly advised businesses to commence their migration strategies and views itself as a viable migration path.
+Positioned as an open-source ML-based WAF, OpenAppSec has publicly advised businesses to start their migration strategies and views itself as a viable migration path.

 Peakhour's Application Security Platform Evolution